 I believe greater public awareness can make a positive impact, as can outreach about prevention and treatment such as methadone maintenance.
 This is especially important as opioid addiction takes over more and more lives, with addictions to heroin and prescription pills.

 I think, now more than ever, it is essential to have honest, open discussions about the challenges of opioid addiction.

 When people feel the need to hide their addiction, their lives can quickly spiral out of control, and they won’t have access to the support and resources they need.
 In my personal experience, I have seen how the support of caring family and friends have ultimately pushed drug addicts on a path to recovery.

 Common substances include Vicodin and Oxycontin, two readily-available prescription drugs that are often administered for a variety of pain, from routine surgeries to flare-ups and sore backs.
 I myself have been prescribed these opioids after surgery, and I was very careful to only take them when I really needed to.

 While many patients do need help managing their pain, it is extremely easy to become hooked on the painkillers.
 My mom is a nurse, and she has told me stories of patients abusing their medication and trying to find anywhere to get their hands on pills.
 Drug addiction extends far beyond impoverished communities now.

 It is also important to recognize that drug users often take steps to conceal their activity and hide their addiction.
-That’s what happened with one of my friends.
+That’s what happened to one of my friends.
 I always knew him as a happy, outgoing person, but when he became withdrawn and secretive, I knew something was up.

 Once you acknowledge an addiction, whether it’s you personally or a close friend or family member, it’s important to embrace the help of medical professionals.
 That’s when methadone maintenance therapy can come into play, and it could help you just as it’s changed the lives of many others before you.